 Unpasteurized juice … raw sprouts … undercooked meat … uncooked eggs … raw oysters.
 Is this a formula for the latest trendy health shake?
 No, it’s more like a recipe for why 1 in 6 Americans gets food poisoning each year.
-But it goes beyond that to include foods we didn’t think we had to worry about, like bagged salads from Dole, Costco’s rotisserie chicken salad, tomatoes from Chipotle and — the sweet treat that punched Texans in the gut — Blue Bell ice cream.
+But it goes beyond that to include foods we didn’t think we had to worry about, such as ready-to-eat salads, nut butters, frozen shredded coconut, ice cream (a dark time in Texas history when Blue Bell was off of shelves) and even flour.

 Many of these foods are supposed to be healthy for us, so how can we eat them and not get sick?
 First, it’s helpful to recognize the symptoms of food poisoning.
 If you’ve never had it, think of your worst bout with the stomach flu.
 The problem is, symptoms may appear almost immediately or they may take weeks to develop, so it’s often hard to pinpoint what you’ve contracted and where you may have picked it up unless you’re tracking everything you eat and drink.